aashneyder/mlplatform_k8s/README.md

     - minio s3 storage
     - mlflow platform
     - single-user juputerlab with authentication by token
-2. ansible playbook yaml for localhost deploying:
-    - installation requires that yaml files already on host and located in /home/neo/project2 directory
+2. ansible playbook yaml for localhost deploying installation suggests that k8s yaml files already on host and located in /home/neo/project2 directory
-    - installation requires that kind utility already installed on host